 Moto Z Modular Smartphones

-In 2016, Motorola introduced its Moto Z phones with snap-ons that add functions such as hi-fi speakers, a projector and, as in this example, a professional Hasselblad camera.
+In 2016, Motorola introduced its Moto Z phones with snap-ons that added functions such as hi-fi speakers, a projector and, in this example, a professional Hasselblad camera.
 See

 Moto Z.